keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/app.md

 (ArgoCD, Flux, etc)
 and is then deployed by that deployment engine.

-You can create a `KeptnApp` resource by populating the YAML file or you can use the automatic application discovery feature to automatically generate a `KeptnApp` resource based on Keptn or default Kubernetes labels.
+You can create a `KeptnApp` resource as a standard YAML manifest or you can use the automatic application discovery feature to automatically generate a `KeptnApp` resource based on Keptn or default Kubernetes labels.